-The caps should be fitted to all ISE Electrodes when using pH calibration solutions or other ISE calibration solutions other then that specific for the ISE being calibrated in order to protect the

-ISE electrodes from the effects of the buffer solution and interfering ions.
+The caps should be fitted to all ISE Electrodes during pH/ORP calibration, when using RapidCal or using buffers containing interfering ions (i.e. all other ISE calibration solutions other than the one for the specific ISE being calibrated or EC calibration solutions) in order to protect the ISE electrodes from the effects of the buffer solution or interfering ions.